shaliulab/idtrackerai/docs/source/FAQs.rst

 Althought there are some efforts on making Tensorflow work with AMD GPUs, we do not provide support or installation instructions in this case.
 As idtracker.ai is free and open source, you can always download it and set your environment with Tensorflow supporting your AMD GPU.
-However, we are not aware of any user using idtracker.ai with AMD GPUs.
+However, we have not heard from any user using idtracker.ai with AMD GPUs, so if you are successful, please let us know!

 Can I use idtracker.ai with Google Colab?